-Measuring the numbers of fish, the health of their habitat, and recovery plan implementation gives us tools to determine how well salmon are recovering.
+Measuring the numbers of fish, the health of their habitats, and recovery plan implementation gives us tools to determine how well salmon are recovering.

-The indicators in this report tell us about the status of fish populations, watershed health, and implementation of recovery and sustainability plans.
 The high level indicators in the list below were adopted in 2009 by the state Forum on Monitoring Salmon Recovery and Watershed Health and today still provide information that is used to tell us how we are doing and whether we need to adjust recovery plan implementation.
-This 2016 report contains information about most of these indicators.
+This 2018 report contains information about most of these indicators.

 Juvenile out-migrants (smolts)